Updated May 26, 2023

 CREATE TABLE Employee('Person_ID INT PRIMARY KEY', 'Employee_Name VARCHAR(255) NOT NULL', 'Salary INT NOT NULL', 'JoinDate DATETIME NOT NULL');

-Also, we will add few records into the Employee table using the INSERT command:
+Also, we will add a few records to the Employee table using the INSERT command:

 INSERT INTO Employee(Peron_ID, Employee_Name, Salary, JoinDate) VALUES('101','Aakash','1045', '2020-02-10 05:00:00');